 Jobs You Can Get With a Law or Criminal Justice Degree

 Corrections Officer.
-Most prisons in America don't look like what you see on Prison Break.
-The best corrections officers use strong interpersonal communication skills - not sheer muscle - to keep inmates on their best behavior.
+Most prisons in America don't look like what you see on TV.
+The best corrections officers use strong interpersonal communication skills -- not sheer muscle -- to keep inmates on their best behavior.
 Besides keeping order, most corrections officers actually spend the bulk of their time writing detailed reports about prisoner conduct.
-As a reward, corrections officers enjoy above-average wages, excellent job security, and some of the best benefits packages available in the country.

 Corporate Security Specialist.
 Not interested in the public sector?
 Corporate security specialists analyze threats to businesses and respond with countermeasures that would make even James Bond envious.
-With identity theft and corporate espionage affecting the lives of millions of consumers, strong businesses rely on experienced professionals to keep company secrets and customer information safe and secure.
+With identity theft and corporate espionage affecting the lives of millions, strong businesses rely on experienced professionals to protect company secrets and customer information.

 Intellectual Property Attorney.
-As technology and the Internet change the way we view and protect intellectual property, attorneys in this field work on the cutting edge.
-Some record companies sue users for sharing songs electronically while individual artists and bands give their music away for free, or let their listeners choose how much to pay.
+As technology and the Internet change the way we view and protect intellectual property, intellectual property attorneys find themselves tackling issues and situations that have never been considered before.
+Some record companies sue users for sharing songs electronically; some artists and bands give their music away online without charge.
 Attorneys who work in this shifting paradigm may help pave the way for a new concept of intellectual property, and new legislation to match.

 Why Should You Consider a College Major in Law & Criminal Justice?